oracle-livelabs/goldengate/ggma-topologies/cascading-topology-uc-admin-client/cascading-topology-admin-client.md

         * `REPS` Replicat process

-   3. Run the adminclient, using the command `adminclient`.
+   3. Run the Admin Client, using the command `adminclient`.

    4. Check that all three deployments are running by accessing the Service Manager: